Winsham

 Winsham is a village and civil parish 4 mi south-east of Chard and 6 mi from Crewkerne, in Somerset, England.
 The parish, which has a population of approximately 750 residents living in some 335 households, includes the hamlets of Whatley, Bridge, Purtington and Ammerham, and covers an area of approximately 12 sqmi.

 The village is on the southern border of Somerset, approximately 0.4 mi from the Dorset border, which is marked by the River Axe.
-It has a Parish Council elected by residents, Winsham Parish Council was one of the first to be formed in 1894, shortly after the passing of the Local Government Act of the same year.
+It has a Parish Council elected by residents, Winsham Parish Council was one of the first to be formed shortly after the passing of the Local Government Act 1894.

 History

 The name Winsham means Wine's settlement.

 In Saxon times the manor formed part of the estate of Wells Cathedral.
 The parish of Winsham was part of the Kingsbury Hundred.

 With its roots in Saxon times, and its listing in the Domesday Book.
 Three estates had a major influence on Winsham's rural community Forde Abbey, Cricket St Thomas and Leigh House.
 The Fry family, the chocolate manufacturers from Bristol, who owned the Cricket St Thomas estate from 1897 until 1919, and the Hall family who followed them were particularly active in their support of the village.

 The same is true of Leigh House where the Henley and Davies family also played an active part in village affairs.
 In the nineteenth century, the West of England Woollen Mill employed large numbers (said to be 600 at its peak).
 During that time it is believed that the population of Winsham increased to over a thousand.
 This boom was over by 1850, when the mill closed, having lost its business to the north of England.
 At a later date, it continued on reduced scale processing jute until the early twentieth century.

 Both the village Pub, ’The Bell’, and the village run general store and Post Office have been in continuous business since at least 1850.
 Also in the centre of the village is the village hall, a gift to the village from Lord Bridport in 1887 to celebrate the Golden Jubilee of Queen Victoria.
 It is known as the Jubilee Hall.

 The village school building dates back to 1818.

 A more recent structure is the Sports and Social Club (with changing rooms), located on the larger of two recreation grounds near to the centre of the village.
 This building and the Upper Recreation Ground is managed by the Winsham Playing Fields Charity on a 99-year lease from Winsham Parish Council (dated 1968).
 The Charity is legally responsible for all the maintenance, upkeep and insurance of the Upper Rec and the Clubhouse.
 The 'Upper Rec' hosts various events such as the Annual Horticultural Show.
 It is also home to Winsham United Football Club which has been active since the late 19th Century.